wisk/medusa/README.rst

 Now, make sure you have installed Qt5 if you need a graphical user interface (and I'm pretty sure you do ;)).
 Medusa requires at least the version 5.2, be sure to pick the good version on the `official website <http://qt-project.org/downloads>`_ or use your package manager.

+LLVM 3.7 is also required, you can download it on the `official website <http://llvm.org/>`_ or directly from your package manager.

 Finally, we're ready to retrieve and compile medusa:

 .. code-block:: bash